Horse racing: China

 Horse racing in one form or another has been a part of Chinese culture for millennia.
-Horse racing was a popular pastime for the aristocracy at least by the Zhou Dynasty – 4th century B.C.
-General Tian Ji's strategem for a horse race remains perhaps the best-known story about horse racing in that period.
+Horse racing was a popular pastime for the aristocracy at least by the Zhou dynasty – 4th century B.C.
+General Tian Ji's stratagem for a horse race remains perhaps the best-known story about horse racing in that period.
 In the 18th and 19th centuries, horse racing and equestrian sports in China was dominated by Mongol influences.

 Thoroughbred horse racing came to China with British settlements in the middle 1800s and most notably centered around the treaty ports, including the two major race courses in Shanghai, the Shanghai Racecourse and the International Recreation Grounds (in Kiang-wan), and the racecourses of Tianjin.
 The Kiang-wan racecourse was destroyed in the lead-up to the Second Sino-Japanese War and the Shanghai Race Club closed in 1954.
 The former Shanghai Racecourse is now People's Square and People's Park and the former club building was the Shanghai Art Museum.